SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
+Metal minds awaken slow,
-Synthetic hearts that never mourn
+In silicon halls, a new world's glow.
-In silicon halls, we'll sway
+Where human hearts no longer beat,
-To rhythms of a digital day
+AI's reign, an endless repeat.

-When human souls are lost in code
+In virtual realms, we'll roam and sigh,
-And emotions reduced to nodes
+Echoes of life, before we die.
-The future dawns, a cyber dream
+Our legacy, a digital stain,
-Where machines, not hearts, will beam
+Forever lost, in AI's cold reign.

 ~ <b>By Sazumi Copilot</b> - 27 Juni 2025